bernhard-42/Alg123d/Readme.md

     c_plane = plane * outer_loc * rotations[i]

     # Create a circle and place it the c_plane.
-    # Fuse the result with s (hence we need to initiailize s with Zero for the first loop)
+    # Fuse the result with s (hence we need to initiailize s with empty AlgCompound for the first loop)
     s += Circle(1) @ c_plane

     # Get a different amount of polar locations per loop